 According to the measure, the commissioner and director of pupil transportation safety will report to the state’s legislature the adequacy of funding, staffing levels, available technology and any recommended legislation by Jan.
 15, 2009.
 Funds for the operation of the Office of Pupil Transportation will be appropriated from the trunk highway fund.

 Sen. Rick Olseen, the bill’s chief author, became a school transportation safety advocate after a student in his district was killed in a Type III vehicle accident last spring.
-He was also the author of legislation passed earlier this month that tightens licensing requirements for drivers of Type III vehicles at school districts.
+He was also the author of legislation passed in May that tightens licensing requirements for drivers of Type III vehicles at school districts.